SESSIONS

 Each session is 1-on-1 with the physical therapist and is a hands-on, whole-body approach -- first with an initial evaluation and then with manual therapy and exercise.
-Treatment is specific to how the patient presents.
+Treatment is individualized to how the patient presents.

 Initial evaluation (1-hour): $120